goasana/config/README.md

 Go Config is a pluggable dynamic config library

-Most configuration in application is statically configured via environment variables and config files.
-Hot reloading is usually left to the application or built in as complex logic into frameworks.
-Go-config separates out the concern of dynamic config into it's own library.
+Most config in applications are statically configured or include complex logic to load from multiple sources.
+Go-config makes this easy, pluggable and mergeable.
+You'll never have to deal with config in the same way again.

 ## Features